 If you find that a piece of tape over your dominant eye does not do the trick, then an eye patch may work better for you.
 This will completely block out the vision from your dominant eye, which will force you to use your non-dominant eye to focus.
 This does severely cut down on your peripheral vision and depth perception, but in many cases, this may be the only solution for cross dominant shooters.
 Additionally, eye patches are only slightly more expensive than a roll of tape, but you do not run the risk of ruining your shooting glasses with sticky tape residue.
 Also, there is the added bonus of looking like a pirate!

-Best Blinders for Shooting on the Market
+Best Blinders for Shooting on the Market in 2020

 Best Product to Completely Blind One Eye: